stefanrueger/urboot/bootloaders/at90can128/autobaud/README.md

   + `h` hardware boot section: make sure fuses are set for reset to jump to boot section
   + `j` vector bootloader: applications *need to be patched externally*, eg, using `avrdude -c urclock`
   + `p` bootloader protects itself from being overwritten
+  + `P` vector bootloader only: protects itself and reset vector from being overwritten
   + `r` preserves reset flags for the application in the register R2
   + `a` autobaud detection (f_cpu/8n using discrete divisors, n = 1, 2, ..., 256)
   + `c` bootloader provides chip erase functionality (only recommended for large MCUs)